mike14747/strat-ratings-guide/docs/instructions.md

 To do the above:

--   Paste the contents of the new ballpark data text file from the ratings disk into the below variable '**data**'... replacing whaat is already there from a previous year.
+-   Paste the contents of the new ballpark data text file from the ratings disk into the below variable '**data**'... replacing what is already there from a previous year.
 -   Run the code in Quokka.
 -   Copy what is console logged.
 -   Paste the data into a text file.